 all of verse 4 are not found in the more original manuscripts?
 This was a piece

-of superstition inserted by some unbelieving scoundrel or ignoramus.
+of superstition inserted by some unbelieving scoundrel.
 It is

 the stuff of a carnal perception of Jesus Christ.